 6. Health insurance.
 Original and a copy of the certificate accrediting the public or private health insurance contracted with an insurance entity authorized to operate in Spain.
 The insurance policy must cover all the risks insured by Spain's public health system.

-The Global Health Insurance Card is accepted and the majority of University health Insurance that cover economic means.
-Travel insurance or the European Health Card EHIC are not accepted.
+The Global Health Insurance Card is accepted as medical insurance for all the student visas.
+Nevertheless, travel insurance or the European Health Card EHIC are not accepted.

 If the applicant is participating in a volunteer programme, in addition to the medical insurance, they must provide a copy of the civil liability insurance policy taken out by the organization.

 7. Criminal record check certificate.
 Applicants of legal age who apply for a visa for a stay of more than 180 days must submit the original and a copy of the criminal record check certificate(s) issued by their country or countries of residence for the past 5 years.
-Foreign documents must be legalized or apostilled and, where applicable, must be submitted together with an official translation into Spanish.
+These certificates must be legalized or apostilled and must be submitted together with an official translation into Spanish.

-They must be issued by a registered doctor and will have a validity of 3 months from the issue date.
-It must be legalised by the Hague Apostille and translated by a sworn translator.
-Certificates issued in Spain are also valid.
+The certificates must be issued by a registered general practitioner and will have a validity period of three months from the date of issue.
+They must then be legalised by the Hague Apostille and translated by a sworn translator.
+Certificates that were issued in Spain are also deemed to be valid without the requirement of the legalisation.

 9. Proof of residence in the consular district.
 The applicant must provide proof of their legal residence in the consular district or that they are attending classes, in person, in the consular district.

-Document where the applicant´s name and address appear, for example, bills, bank statements, etc. Please confirm that you are eligible to apply at our Consulate by checking our website on the Jurisdiction section.
+Document where the applicant´s name and address appear, for example, bills, bank statements, etc. Please confirm that you are eligible to apply at our Consulate by checking our website on the Jurisdiction section: Consular jurisdictionIt opens in new window

 Required documents for family members